macdonst/enhance-workshop-codemash/docs/module12-deploy-dns.md

 begin deploy --env production
 ```

-> Note: now that we have more that one environment for this application we need to specify which environment we want to deploy.
+> Note: now that we have more than one environment for this application we need to specify which environment we want to deploy.

 ## Continuous Integration/Continuous Deployment